William Herbert Phillipps: Employment

 In 1861 he started work with Crown solicitor William A. Wearing (later a Supreme Court judge) then in 1864 worked as tally clerk in the shipping company of Joseph Stilling.
 He also worked as Adelaide agent for the Chaffey Brothers.
 Around this time he adopted the spelling "Phillipps" for his surname.

 From 1879 he was Adelaide representative for Australasian Accident Assurance Association, Then from around 1882 to 1889 he was manager of Union Fire and Marine Insurance of New Zealand.

 For some years he was co-manager (with W. H. Charnock) of shipping company George Wills & Co., a subsidiary of G. & R. Wills & Co., of which his wife's uncle George Wills was a principal.

 Board positions

 Phillipps was appointed to the board of trustees of the Savings Bank of South Australia in 1900 and was its chairman for 32 years.
 His successor was J. C. Rundle.

 Herbert was a director of the South Australian Gas Company for 24 years.

 He was a director of The Executor Trustee and Agency Company from 1901 and chairman of directors for the last 12 years of his life.

 He was a founder, and president for 13 years, of the South Australian Employers' Federation. and on two occasions president of the Adelaide Chamber of Commerce.

 He had a close association with Glenelg Grammar School.

 Charitable work

-For the last thirty years of his life, Sir Herbert devoted much of his time and efforts to a galaxy of worthy charities:
+For the last thirty years of his life, Phillipps devoted time to charities: